Japan's JERA returns to profit in first half on lower fuel costs

 Asked about the impact of the Israel-Hamas war, Yoshida said: "We haven't fully assessed the impact of the Middle East situation, but we will take a bit of time to analyse it by looking at the market and the supply-demand situation."

-JERA, a joint venture between Tokyo Electric Power 9501.T and Chubu Electric Power 9502.T, also secured a sufficient level of LNG that will ensure a stable supply during the winter demand season, he said.
+Meanwhile, JERA, a joint venture between Tokyo Electric Power 9501.T and Chubu Electric Power 9502.T, has secured a sufficient level of LNG that will ensure a stable supply during the winter demand season, he said.

-Separately, Chubu Electric posted a net profit of 311.5 billion yen in the six months to Sept.
-30 from a loss of 42.7 billion yen a year ago, and raised full-year net profit forecast to 330 billion yen from 260 billion yen projected in July.

 ((Yuka.Obayashi@thomsonreuters.com; +813-4563-2761; Reuters Messaging: yuka.obayashi.thomsonreuters.com@reuters.net))